 How Do I Find the Error Code on My GE Washer?

-1. Unplug the machine: Unplug the machine from the electrical outlet for one minute.
+- Cut the power: Unplug the machine from the electrical outlet for at least one minute.

-2. Resume power: Plug the machine back in and open and close the lid six times within 12 seconds.
-Note that the lid must be opened at least two inches for this step to work.
-Close the lid all the way each time.
-This works for most GE washers, including Deep Fill models.
+- Signal the machine: Open and close the lid six times within 12 seconds.
+You must lift the lid at least two inches each time and close it completely.
+This works for most top-load GE washers, including Deep Fill models.

 Front Load GE Washer Codes